Personal Fees (Premium)

 The only time you will pay more than this is if you exceed the exchange fair usage limit for your plan.
 If you do, you will be charged an exchange fair usage fee on any exchange above the limit.
 All of our plans allow you to make at least €1,000 of exchange per month without an exchange fair usage fee.
-However, after that, an exchange fair usage fee of 0.5% applies for Standard and Plus plans.
-You can avoid this completely by upgrading to a Premium or Metal plan (if you haven’t already), which don’t have any exchange fair usage limits.
+However, after that, an exchange fair usage fee of 1% applies for the Standard plan and 0,5 % for the Plus plan.
+You can avoid this completely by upgrading to Premium or Metal plan (if you haven’t already), which don’t have any exchange fair usage limits.

 In all cases, the rate, and any fee (if one applies), will be shown to you separately in the app, along with the total cost, before you make an exchange.
 You’ll be able to take a look, compare it against our competitors, and decide if you like the overall price or not - we think you will like it.